 Most captains, however, advise their customers to ‘expect nothing’ regarding the physical catch, but assure the clients they will do anything in their power to put them on the fish, and with proper techniques too: no cutting corners, no shortcuts that undervalue the nature of the sport.

 What is your catch-and-release policy and who takes the fish home?

 This is a big one, especially in some cases.
 Many boats own a commercial license besides primarily (or sometimes secondarily) providing a charter service, and selling the fish they catch on a daily basis comprises a substantial portion of their overall income.
 It is customary, in these situations, to let the captain keep most of the fish that’s been caught during the trip.

 Still, you are a paying customer, and as such are completely entitled to choose what happens with your catch.
 Whether you’d like all of it to be kept by your party (unless, of course, the rules and regulations dictate differently), or insist on exclusively practicing catch-and-release on the ship that you paid for, be sure to make these preferences clear to the captain prior to departure.

 7. Gear & Beer

 If you’re not bringing your own tackle with you, relying on the captain to provide you with the appropriate equipment is essential.
-Many of the bigger fish will have little problem overpowering cheap rods and reels, and a premature line wear should be a clear sign that the gear for game fish has been overstressed, without any of the necessary repairs being undertaken.
-The amount of care the boat owner displays towards the tackle he offers to his customers is very much indicative of what you may expect from the rest of the trip.
+Many of the bigger fish will have little problem overpowering cheap rods and reels.
+A premature line wear should be a clear sign that the gear for game fish has been overstressed.
+The amount of care the boat owner show towards to his tackle is very much indicative of what you may expect from the rest of the trip.

 Always, always ask about the gear.

 - Is there a spinning or a bait-casting reel in the boat’s inventory?
-There should be both of course, followed by a captain that’s able to teach you how to use either of them.
+There should be both of course, and the captain should be able to teach you to use either of them.

 - What types of rods does the charter offer?